FabricMC/fabric-docs/develop/events/loot-table-modifications.md

 ::: warning

-`LootItemRandomChanceWithEnchantedBonusCondition` and `LootItemRandomChanceCondition` should not be used together in the same pool, as both of them define base chance and may cause conflicts.
+`LootItemRandomChanceWithEnchantedBonusCondition` and `LootItemRandomChanceCondition` should not be used together in the same pool, as both of them define base chance and may cause unintended behavior.

 :::

-#### Shared predicate references {#shared-predicate-references}
+#### Shared Predicate References {#shared-predicate-references}

 - `ConditionReference`: points to a data-driven loot condition defined elsewhere and reused in multiple tables.